enthought/pyface/docs/source/fields.rst

 field without needing to know anything about the underlying toolkit event signalling mechanisms.

-All fields also provide traits for setting the :py:attr:`~pyface.fields.i_field.IField.tooltip` and :py:attr:`~pyface.fields.i_field.IField.context_menu` of the field.
-Tooltips expect unicode text values, and context menus should be :py:class:`~pyface.action.menu_manager.MenuManager` instances.
+All fields also provide a trait for setting the :py:attr:`~pyface.fields.i_field.IField.context_menu` of the field.
+Context menus should be :py:class:`~pyface.action.menu_manager.MenuManager` instances.

 TextField
 =========